Anupam1337/Goggle-Kick-Start/2013/Practice Round 2013/Captain Hammer/PROBLEM.rst

 If there are several possible answers, output the smallest positive one.

 An answer will be considered correct if it is within 10\ :sup:`-6` of the exact answer, in absolute or relative error.
-See the FAQ_ [sic] for an explanation of what that means, and what formats of floating-point numbers we accept.
+See the FAQ_ for an explanation of what that means, and what formats of floating-point numbers we accept.

 .. _FAQ: https://codingcompetitions.withgoogle.com/codejam/faq.html#floating_point